UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/copies.rst

    a.append([9, 10, 11])

-:python:`b` won't have this added to it.
-It's the memory locations that :python:`b` copies. :python:`b` won't know where any additional locations in :python:`a` from after the copy was made.
+:python:`b` won't have this added to it. :python:`b` won't know where any additional locations in :python:`a` from after the copy was made.
 This use of memory is illustrated in the figure below.

 .. figure:: shallow_copy_append.png
   :width: 800
   :align: center
   :alt: Illustration of appending items to a shallow copy

-This can lead to some confusing behavior if you're not expecting it.
+This can lead to some confusing behavior if you're not expecting it!

 If you want two completely independent copies of a piece of data you need to make a *deep copy*.
 In Python this is done with